pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 the Lambda Function and it provisions the appropriate permissions so that API Gateway can communicate with it.

 An easy way to define the Lambda Function, which mimics modern REST web application frameworks in style, is to write the application code inline with the API Gateway definition itself.
-This example creates an API Gateway endpoint with a single API, listening at `/` for `GET` requests, which simply returns a `200 OK` for each call:
+This example creates an AWS API Gateway endpoint with a single API, listening at `/` for `GET` requests, which simply returns a `200 OK` for each call:

 ```typescript